 What is wrong with Romanian Livestock Guarding Dogs?
-A Discussion by Annette Mertens and Helga Schneider
+A Discussion

 Introduction

 Romania is one of the few places in Europe where livestock guarding dogs (LGDs) are still commonly used.
 This is because the coexistence of livestock and wild predators (wolves Canis lupus, bears Ursus arctos and lynx Lynx lynx) has encouraged the maintenance of traditional damage prevention methods.